 Highlights

 Spend the morning taking in the beauty of the Moselle on this scenic stretch of the river before reaching Cochem with its half-timbered houses and Reichsburg Castle.
-Join a guided tour through the castle, situated high above the town, and then walk through its Old Town.
-For those wishing to have a more active exploration of the area, you can go on a guided hike to the castle.
-Or for a different adventure, explore the Bundesbank Bunker to get a closer look at this mysterious Cold War era bank vault.
+Join a guided tour through the castle and then walk through its Old Town.
+Those wishing to explore the area more actively can go on a guided hike to the castle or go on a bike tour through Cochem.

-Set sail to Trier, Germany’s oldest city, where you can discover on a city tour why it has been called the “Rome of the North” or “Second Rome” as it has impressive Roman relics and nine UNESCO World Heritage Sites.
+Set sail for Trier, Germany’s oldest city, where you can discover on a tour why it has been called the “Rome of the North” as it has impressive Roman relics and nine UNESCO World Heritage Sites.
 Alternatively, go in search of the secrets of the Porta Nigra Gate on a tour that takes you back to a time when Rome ruled the world from the Emperor’s seat in Trier.
-You also have the choice of a bike tour through the historic city center and along the Moselle River; or hike high above Trier to Petrisberg.
+You can also bike through the historic city center and along the Moselle River or hike high above Trier to Petersburg.

-Bernkastel, located in the middle of the Moselle Valley’s wine-producing region, an area that has been cultivating wine for over 500 years, is sure to enchant you.
-Walkthrough its colorful Old Town center and past many medieval and Renaissance buildings on a guided tour that also includes a winery visit and tasting.
-Cycling enthusiasts can choose to join a bike tour along the shores of the Moselle River; and hikers can opt to trek up to the ruins of Landshut Castle, which dates all the way back to the 9th century.
+Enjoy a scenic cruise to Bernkastel that will enchant you.
+Walk through its colorful Old Town center and past many medieval and Renaissance buildings on a guided tour with a winery visit and tasting.
+Cycling enthusiasts can join a bike tour, and hikers can trek up to the ruins of Landshut Castle, which dates back to the 9th century.

-Cruise through the captivating UNESCO-designated Rhine Gorge, the most stunningly beautiful stretch of the river before reaching the winemaking town of Rüdesheim.
-Drink up the stunning views by soaring high above the vineyards with a gondola ride to the Niederwalddenkmal Statue and afterwards be treated to a wine tasting.
-For a more active adventure, hike through the town’s beautiful vineyards or join a guided bike tour along the scenic Rhine River to Schloss Johannisberg.
-Later in the day, let Siegfried’s Mechanical Music Museum charm you with its remarkable collection of self-playing musical instruments; or taste one of the town’s special delights, Rüdesheimer Coffee, ceremoniously made with brandy, coffee and whipped cream.
+Cruise through the captivating UNESCO-designated Rhine Gorge, the most stunningly beautiful stretch of the river, before reaching Rüdesheim.
+Drink up the stunning views by soaring high above the vineyards with a gondola ride to the Niederwalddenkmal Statue, and afterward, be treated to a wine tasting.
+For a more active adventure, hike through the town’s beautiful vineyards or join a guided bike tour through the Rheingau wine region.
+Later in the day, let Siegfried’s Mechanical Instrument Cabinet charm you or taste one of the town’s special delights, Rüdesheimer coffee, ceremoniously made with brandy, coffee, and whipped cream.

 Breisach is your gateway to several different excursions, depending on your interests.
-Step back in time with a visit to the enchanting Alsatian town of Riquewihr, which looks almost the same as it did in the 16th century.
-On your walking tour, admire historic architecture as well as famous sights, such as the Dolder Gate.
-Alternatively, you may wish to go to Freiburg, founded in 1120 and home to the Freiburg’s Münster, a Gothic cathedral said to have “the most beautiful spire on earth.”
-Those wishing a more active excursion can cycle through the scenic countryside; or go to the Black Forest, a magical land full of cultural traditions, as well as home to elaborate cuckoo clocks, striking half-timber houses, ruined castles and quaint towns.
+Step back in time with a visit to the enchanting Alsatian town of Riquewihr, which looks almost the same as in the 16th century.
+On your walking tour, admire historic architecture and famous sights like the Dolder Gate.
+Those wishing a more active excursion can cycle through the scenic wine country or hike in the Black Forest, a magical land full of cultural traditions.
+Alternatively, you may wish to go to Freiburg, founded in 1120 and home to Freiburg’s Münster, a Gothic cathedral said to have “the most beautiful spire on earth.”

 Day 14: Basel, Switzerland | Disembark | Lucerne